w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 The `baggage` header is a list of unordered key-value pairs with associated metadata.
 Multiple `baggage` headers are allowed.
-Values can be combined in a single header according to [RFC 7230](https://tools.ietf.org/html/rfc7230#page-24).
+Multiple `baggage` headers MAY be combined in a single header according to [RFC 7230](https://tools.ietf.org/html/rfc7230#page-24).

 ## Header Name